Article Archives by Subject: Collectivism

 But of course, as with all things Obama, there are interesting passages contained here that, in the name of this country's founding principles, turn those very principles upon their head.
 For example, Obama states:

+Ignoring for the moment his appeal to faith rather than a conscious understanding and explicit agreement with our founding principles, what are some of those core ideas that he identifies? "liberty, equality, and justice for all."
 Contrast this with the Pledge of Allegiance which speaks of "liberty and justice for all.
 Where did "equality" come from and what does Obama mean by that?
 When the founding fathers wrote in the Declaration of Independence:

 it is perfectly clear that they are speaking of individuals who are separate from one another, but all of whom possess equal rights as an inherent aspect of their human nature—rights pertaining to their freedom and independence; rights which grant them the power to direct and control the course of their own lives.
 But this is not at all what Barack ("I do think at a certain point you've made enough money.")
 Obama means by equality.
 He is not promoting equality of opportunity to pursue one's desires in the manner of one's choosing.
 No, he is speaking of egalitarianism — of guaranteeing equality of outcomes.
 It is his intention to "level the playing field" by chopping off the legs of those that rise too high and using those severed limbs as a platform upon which others will be allowed to stand.
 And it the government, with him at the helm, that will be doing the chopping and deciding just how much to amputate.
 As is the case with all smart totalitarians throughout history, he doesn't plan to go to war with the population in order to extract his pound of flesh.
 Instead, he navigates the much easier course of simply issuing a call to sacrifice oneself on the altar of altruism, and then stands back as a majority of the sheep lead themselves to slaughter.
 When Obama speaks here of "our country's core: service and citizenship," or declares that Loyalty Day is "an occasion that asks something of us as a people," he is laying the groundwork to help confuse the latent positive feelings that people retain for the greatness of what remains of this country, and getting them to transpose those feelings towards the act of serving the needs of others at their own expense.
 And this is not some one-time occurrence, but a concerted effort and core goal of Obama's administration.
 Already he has declared both 9/11 and Martin Luther King Day to be National Days of Service.
 His never-ending call to serve can be found buried within most of his speeches, while more and more children of all ages are being forced to perform mandatory community service in our government-run schools as part of the federal Service-Learning initiative.
 And as I pointed out in my original article on National Service, the annual spending on the Corporation for National and Community Service has been drastically increased during The past five years, with an underlying goal of ultimately making National Service become a mandatory requirement imposed upon all citizens.
 When Obama declares: